metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_import_v1alpha1_manifest.md

 Optional:

-- `clusters` (Attributes List) clusters is the list of exporting clusters from which this service was derived. (see [below for nested schema](#nestedatt--spec--service_import--status--clusters))
+- `clusters` (Attributes List) clusters is the list of exporting clusters from which this servicewas derived. (see [below for nested schema](#nestedatt--spec--service_import--status--clusters))

 <a id="nestedatt--spec--service_import--status--clusters"></a>
 ### Nested Schema for `spec.service_import.status.clusters`

 Required:

 - `cluster` (String) cluster is the name of the exporting cluster.
-Must be a valid RFC-1123 DNS label.
+Must be a valid RFC-1123 DNSlabel.